mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-fundamentals.md

 committed (see: Fallacy of Sunk Costs).

+# Enterprise Architecture and Policy

+Your organisation may have stringent policies and directives regarding technology choices, tooling, dependency management, security, identity and access management, hosting, resiliency, backups and DR, outward-facing websites - and others.

+If so it's incumbent upon you as a solution designer to comply with these.
+Some will help you, some may feel like a hindrance - and that's the nature of the game, for better or worse.

 # Version control, CI and Building

 In enterprise environments much of this will often be pre-determined; architecture and standards groups may have already